openstreetmap/osmdbt/man/osmdbt-get-log.md

 **osmdbt-get-log** exits with exit code

 0
-  ~ if there were changes and everything went alright,
+  ~ if everything went alright,

-1
-  ~ if there were no changes found,

 2
   ~ if there was an error while doing its job, or